Nexus 5X: Hardware

-The device has a fingerprint sensor on the back called 'Nexus Imprint' which can be used by third party apps.
+The device has a fingerprint sensor on the back called 'Nexus Imprint' which can be used by third-party apps.

 The phone was compatible with Project Fi, Google's own mobile network.

-In order to save power, Google has introduced what it calls an 'Android Sensor Hub'.
+To save power, Google has introduced what it calls an 'Android Sensor Hub'.
 It is a secondary low-power processor whose purpose is to run activity-recognition algorithms by directly monitoring the device's accelerometer, gyroscope, fingerprint reader, and camera sensors, allowing the main CPU to remain inactive until something requires its attention.
 The Sensor Hub recognizes when the device has been picked up and will automatically display notifications in a low-power white-on-black text until the screen has been properly activated.
 Additionally, the Sensor Hub stack also supports hardware sensor batching, a feature introduced in KitKat that permits sensors to delay for a short period of time the handoff of non-critical data to the operating system – as opposed to sending a constant stream of data to the CPU, which results in the use of more power.
 Sensor batching has been used in step counters to avoid requiring the main processor to constantly remain awake for each step to be measured.

 The Nexus 5X houses a 12.3 megapixel (1.55 μm pixels) 2.0 aperture Sony IMX377EQH5 rear camera which is assisted by laser autofocus and dual LED flash.
 It can record 4K UHD videos at 30 FPS and slow motion videos at 120 FPS.
 It also has a 5 megapixel Omnivision OV5693 front camera.
 Although the rear camera hardware is the same as the Nexus 6P, the Nexus 5X lacks a burst mode and slow-mo video is limited to 120 fps at 720p resolution.

 The Nexus 5X and 6P were among the first phones to use a USB-C connector instead of the previously standard Micro-USB connector.
 However, despite the Type-C connector, the USB port will only transfer data at USB 2.0 speeds (480 Mbit/s), and not USB 3.0 speeds (5.0 Gbit/s).
 Also, video is not available on this port, so Type-C-to-HDMI adapters will not work.
 However, USB On-The-Go is supported.
 Google and LG also made USB Type-C 'Rapid Charging' compatible with the device, claiming up to 4 hours of use in 10 minutes.

-iFixIt has assessed the Nexus 5X as easy to repair, the only issues being the lack of removable battery and a display fused with the front glass.
+iFixIt has assessed the Nexus 5X as easy to repair, the only issues being the lack of a removable battery and a display fused with the front glass.